mpatfield/homebridge-econet-rheem/README.md

 ## Disclaimer

-This plugin is independently developed and is not affiliated with or endorsed by Rheem Manufacturing Company.
+This plugin is independently developed and is not in any way affiliated with or endorsed by Rheem.

+## Credits

+Econet API is heavily influenced by [pyeconet](https://github.com/w1ll1am23/pyeconet).